-Delta Communities Threaten Showdown Over 3% OPEX on OML 26, Seek NUPRC’s Intervention
+Delta Communities Threaten Showdown over 3% OPEX on OML 26, Seek NUPRC’s Intervention

 Ndubuisi Francis in Abuja

-Oil-rich communities of Delta State have urged relevant government agencies, including the Nigeria Upstream Petroleum Regulatory Commission (NUPRC), to prevail on the Asset Management Team and Sterling Global Oil — operators of OML 26 — to quickly meet their full obligations on 3 per cent Operating Expenditure (OPEX) Host Community Development Trust (HCDT) or risk a shutdown of their operations.
+Oil-rich communities of Delta State have urged relevant government agencies, including the Nigeria Upstream Petroleum Regulatory Commission (NUPRC) to prevail on the Asset Management Team and Sterling Global Oil–operators of OML 26 to quickly meet their full obligations on 3 per cent Operating Expenditure (OPEX) Host Community Development Trust (HCDT) or risk shutdown of their operations.

-The communities under the aegis of Isoko Grassroots Mobilisers, in a statement signed on their behalf by their coordinators — Erere Okpako and Angela Akpofa — noted that Chapter 3 of the Petroleum Industry Act (PIA) is very clear about the responsibility of the settlor to the host communities, adding that 3 per cent of the settlors’ yearly Operating Expenditure (OPEX) is set aside for community development through the Host Community Development Trust (HCDT).
+The communities under the aegis of Isoko Grassroots Mobilisers, in a statement signed on their behalf by their coordinators – Erere Okpako and Angela Akpofa – and made available to THISDAY, noted that Chapter 3 of the Petroleum Industry Act (PIA) is very clear about the responsibility of the Settlor to the host communities, adding that 3 per cent of the settlors’ yearly Operating Expenditure (OPEX) is set aside for community development through the Host Community Development Trust (HCDT).

 “But strangely, the settlor only made a paltry remittance to the HCDT of OML 26 contrary to the PIA.

-“This was in October 2025 nearly two years after the inauguration of the HCDT.
-Curiously, the remittance was short paid by about N2.4 billion.
+“This was in October 2025, nearly two years after the inauguration of the HCDT.
+Curiously, the remittance was short paid by about #2.4 billion.

 The statement explained that although the PIA allows for a one-year transition, the one-year post-PIA elapsed in August 2022.